hugolu/learn-scala/scala_school/type-basics.md

 val getTweet: (Bird => String) = ((a: Animal) => a.sound )
 // getTweet: Bird => String = <function1>
 // "I need an Animal, I have a subclass of Bird." => it's ok
+// If you need a function that takes a Bird and you have a function that takes an Animal, that's OK.

 getTweet(a)
 // <console>:15: error: type mismatch;